ritaturk/xenko-docs/GUIDELINES.md

 > some pronoun or noun to use when referring to the reader.
 A reader might often find
 > this 3rd person style less engaging and less enjoyable to read.

-The first paragrah follows our recommended style.
+The first paragraph follows our recommended style.
 The second uses 3rd person.
 Please write in second person.
 You probably found that much easier to read.

 ##  <a name="ActiveVoice"> Active Voice </a>